 Why are incidents updated with the entire incident thread?

-Oracle Service Cloud, versions August 2013 and greater
+Oracle B2C Service, versions August 2013 and greater

 When customers reply to an existing incident via email, the entire email may be added to the incident thread instead of just the new updated information.